 Course Maximum marks

-a) Theory course 60 marks

-(Sec A, Sec B and Sec C)
+a) Theory course (Sec A, Sec B and Sec C) 60 marks

-Questions from all units of
+Questions from all units of syllabus

-syllabus

 b) Practical course 40 marks

 (Based on Lab exercises/Record/ Practicals

 /Viva)

 c) Internship /Project Work 40 marks

 (Based on Seminar/Project Work/Project

 report/Presentation and viva voce)

-8.6 End Semester Exam Evaluation Pattern
+7.6 End Semester Exam Evaluation Pattern

-8.7 Consolidation of Marks and PassingMinimum
+7.7 Consolidation of Marks and Passing Minimum

-The Controller of Examinations of the University consolidates the Internal Assessment marks uploaded by the Colleges and marks secured by students in the end-semester examination.
+The Head of the Department of Computer Science consolidates the Internal Assessment marks uploaded by the Faculty and marks secured by students in the end-semester examination.

-A student shall be declared to have passed the examination in a subject of study only if he/she secures not less than 40% marks individually both in internal assessment and end-semester examination or an aggregate of 40%.
+A student shall be declared to have passed the examination in a subject of study only if he/she secures not less than 40% marks individually both in internal assessment and end- semester examination or an aggregate of 40%.